HunorMarton/svg-tutorial/src/content/svg/bear.md

 title: How to Draw a Bear with SVG
 component: Bear
 description: In this example we draw a Bear with SVG and practice all that we have learned so far.
-next:
-  title: How to Draw Text Along a Path with SVG
-  link: text-path
 ---

 As the ultimate drawing challenge let's draw a bear.